DTE Energy (NYSE:DTE) Issues FY 2021 Earnings Guidance

-DTE Energy (NYSE:DTE) last issued its quarterly earnings results on Monday, July 26th.
-The utilities provider reported $1.70 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.44 by $0.26.
-DTE Energy had a return on equity of 12.42% and a net margin of 11.02%.
-During the same quarter last year, the business earned $1.53 EPS.
-On average, equities analysts expect that DTE Energy will post 5.81 earnings per share for the current fiscal year.

-A number of equities research analysts recently commented on the company.
-Barclays assumed coverage on DTE Energy in a report on Wednesday, July 14th.
-They set a hold rating and a $125.00 target price for the company.
-UBS Group raised DTE Energy from a neutral rating to a buy rating and decreased their target price for the stock from $144.00 to $127.00 in a report on Tuesday, July 6th.
-They noted that the move was a valuation call.
-Wells Fargo & Company lifted their target price on DTE Energy from $120.00 to $128.00 and gave the stock an overweight rating in a report on Wednesday.
-Morgan Stanley lifted their target price on DTE Energy from $122.00 to $123.00 and gave the stock an equal weight rating in a report on Tuesday, July 20th.
-Finally, Mizuho decreased their target price on DTE Energy from $146.00 to $123.00 and set a buy rating for the company in a report on Friday, July 9th.
-One research analyst has rated the stock with a sell rating, seven have issued a hold rating, six have issued a buy rating and one has given a strong buy rating to the company.
-The company currently has a consensus rating of Hold and an average price target of $129.71.
+Several brokerages have recently commented on DTE.
+Barclays began coverage on shares of DTE Energy in a research report on Wednesday, July 14th.
+They set a hold rating and a $125.00 price target for the company.
+Bank of America reiterated an underperform rating and set a $131.00 price target on shares of DTE Energy in a research report on Monday, May 10th.
+The Goldman Sachs Group raised shares of DTE Energy from a buy rating to a conviction-buy rating in a research note on Tuesday, July 13th.
+Mizuho reduced their price objective on shares of DTE Energy from $146.00 to $123.00 and set a buy rating on the stock in a research note on Friday, July 9th.
+Finally, Morgan Stanley lifted their price objective on shares of DTE Energy from $122.00 to $123.00 and gave the stock an equal weight rating in a research note on Tuesday, July 20th.
+One investment analyst has rated the stock with a sell rating, seven have issued a hold rating, six have issued a buy rating and one has issued a strong buy rating to the company.
+The company has a consensus rating of Hold and a consensus price target of $129.71.

 About DTE Energy